Supply Chain Insights

 What makes these sites unique is that they are not just used by individuals looking to get rid of excess inventory; they also serve as a bridge between manufacturers and sellers who may only be able to access certain parts through secondary markets.

 While secondary markets can fill critical gaps, buyers also need to beware: you’ll have to pay many times the manufacturer’s price when trying to find replacement parts, and if you work with the wrong broker, you may not get the right parts at all.
-It takes experience, patience, and strong relationships to successfully navigate the secondary marketplace.
+There are a number of substantial risks associated with working with electronics components brokers:

 To avoid getting stuck with a large inventory of parts you can’t sell, it’s important to make sure that you have a good supply chain management software.
 This will allow you to manage your suppliers and inventory as well as forecast demand for each part.
 Electronic parts can be tricky to source because there are so many different manufacturers who may stop producing an item at any time.
 To find the right parts, consider looking at several suppliers and their reputations online before deciding which one is right for your business.